-- Total capital required from an insurance company to maintain its solvency, calculated in accordance with the Economic Solvency Regime Directives.
+Total capital requirement of an insurance company to maintain its solvency, calculated in accordance with the Provisions of the Economic Solvency Regime.

-Recognized shareholders equity
+Recognized shareholders' equity

 - Total Tier 1 capital and Tier 2 capital of an insurance company, after deductions and amortization in accordance with the provisions of Part B of the Appendix to the Solvency Circular.